vinod-vms/A-simple-bootloader-in-x86-assembly/README.md

 ### Courtesy

 I am learning about how a bootloader works.
-I got help from various sources especially https://wiki.osdev.org/Main_Page
+I got help from various sources, especially, https://wiki.osdev.org/Main_Page

 ### How to Assemble